Table of Contents

 Psychological & Social Considerations

-Lean FIRE isn’t just numbers; mindset matters:
+Extreme early retirement isn’t just numbers; mindset matters:

-• Mental load: Budgeting requires discipline.
+• Mental load: Strict budgeting requires deep discipline and resilience.

 Risks, Insurance, and Safety Nets